Catherine is an avid traveler and applies her experience in the environmental sciences to give a global view of travel

 6. Washington Memorial Chapel and The Justice Bell

 The only stop we made on the guided trail tour was the Washington Memorial Chapel.
 This is an active church open to the public for visitors.
-The church was built as a tribute to George Washington, which can clearly be seen in the stained glass windows display above the large entrance doors that depict scenes from his life.
+The church was built as a tribute to George Washington, which can clearly be seen in the stained glass windows displayed above the large entrance doors that depict scenes from his life.
 The cornerstone for this church was placed in 1903 and has been a community church ever since.
 There is some great history here, and even though I am not particularly religious, I could appreciate the beautiful architecture and historical significance of the church.

 A replica of the Liberty Bell, the Justice Bell, is also housed here as a representation of the women’s battle to win the right to vote.
 It was used to draw attention to the suffrage movement until 1920, when the 19th amendment was passed.
 In these church halls are galleries and displays that show artifacts of the continental army and even personal possessions of George Washington including his surveying equipment, field cups, and the Commander-in-Chief's six-pointed stars flag.

 In a long weekend, we were able to see historical sites and enjoy the downtown nightlife and restaurants located in the heart of Philadelphia and the countryside that surrounds it.
 This is a walking city, so I would suggest visiting in the spring months so it’s easier to get around.
 You should also make it a point to stay in the middle of the city since most things, besides Valley Forge, are within walking distance.